 During this blog, I may refer to posture as body positioning, which can bring more clarity to certain topics.

-• The meaning of posture
+- The significance of posture

 The definition of posture.